winitzki/scall/tutorial/programming_dhall.md

   ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r
 ```

-A rigorous proof that `GFix F` is indeed the greatest fixed point of `T = F T` is shown in the paper "Recursive types for free".
+A rigorous proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is shown in the paper "Recursive types for free".
-Hre, we will focus on the practical use of the greatest fixed points.
+Hre, we will focus on the practical use of the greatest fixpoints.

-### The fixed point isomorphisms
+### The fixpoint isomorphisms

-To show that `GFix F` is a fixed point of `T = F T`, we write two functions, `fix : F T → T` and `unfix : T → F T`, which are inverses of each other.
+To show that `GFix F` is a fixpoint of `T = F T`, we write two functions, `fix : F T → T` and `unfix : T → F T`, which are inverses of each other.
 (This is proved in the paper "Recursive types for free".)

 To implement these functions, we need to assume that `F` has a known `fmap` method: